peterhalasz/regex-engine/README.md

 # regex-engine
 An implementation of a regular expression engine.

+NOTE: This is a work in progess an has a few bugs.

 # Why
 This projects purpose is to help me with learning about formal automata.